next-multilingual/next-multilingual/src/messages/routes.md

 standard and many countries (like the U.S.) will think twice before doing that, mainly because of their local market.
 And what happens is when the need arise, implementing this correctly can be disruptive and a lot of implementations will end up requiring manual steps on top of being fragile.
-Even supporting two languages is easy to get wrong when you add more languages if details like plural rules, date, number formating and text direction is not considered from the beginning.
+Even supporting two languages is easy to get wrong when you add more languages if details like plural rules, date, number formatting and text direction is not considered from the beginning.
 Now if we want to start good i18n with URLs, we are adding one more layer of complexity.

 ## How does this fit into the development cycle?

-As we automate everything, most companies want to merge to the `master` branch and automaticaly deploy their applications.
+As we automate everything, most companies want to merge to the `master` branch and automatically deploy their applications.
 What about localization?
 Traditionally most big companies had their own translation management system (TMS) and doing localization was a complex and costly process that would require custom development to automate.
 Recently most commercial TMS have started supporting automation using standard development data repository such as Git.
 On top of that, a lot of smaller players are offering continuous localization as a service today.

 What does this mean?
-This means that if we find a good way to both support URL and string localization that fits into continous locaization solutions, we no longer need custom development or manual steps.
+This means that if we find a good way to both support URL and string localization that fits into continuous localization solutions, we no longer need custom development or manual steps.

 ## How does continuous localization work today?